wizzomafizzo/mrext/docs/launchsync.md

 ## Creating Sync Files

-Some important notes:

-- Sync files follow the same syntax as a standard .ini file
-- Valid systems can be found on the [Systems](https://github.com/wizzomafizzo/mrext/blob/main/docs/systems.md) page, use the ID or Alias field
+*NOTE: Check the [Systems](https://github.com/wizzomafizzo/mrext/blob/main/docs/systems.md) page to see what cores are supported.
+Most consoles are, most computers aren't.
+Use the ID or Alias listed on that page for the `system` field.*

 Currently sync files must be created manually, though in most cases they're quite simple.
 If you want your sync file to auto-update, it also needs to hosted somewhere publicly.
 GitHub is a good choice for this but anywhere will work.
 The [Discord Game of the Month](https://raw.githubusercontent.com/wizzomafizzo/mrext/main/cmd/launchsync/examples/Discord%20Game%20of%20the%20Month.sync) file is a good base to edit and make your own.